PointTaken/knowledge-sharing/Cheat sheet/git-cheat-sheet.md

 ```

 ## MERGE CONFLICTS
-_There are a lot of great tools for viewing merge conflicts, and if you are new to git I especially reccomend using such a tool (I prefer that myselfe, even though I have used git for years)_
+_There are a lot of great tools for viewing merge conflicts, and if you are new to git I especially recommend using such a tool (I prefer that myself, even though I have used git for years)_
 ```
 //View the difference that creates the conflict git diff